kl82slo/kl82slo.github.io/_posts/2022-03-19-0010 Disribution Services  Bursting email.md

 ![BASIC_DATA_01](/img/20220319_0010/3_Email.png)

 ## Registring new table in MicroStrategy
-When you import the new table don't forget to set Email as format type 'Email'.
+When you import the new table don't forget to set Email as 'Form format' type 'Email'.
 ![BASIC_DATA_01](/img/20220319_0010/4.png)

-and set the Parent/Chiled corectly
+and set the Parent/Child correctly
 ![BASIC_DATA_01](/img/20220319_0010/6.png)

 ## Limiting reports
-If you have difrent reqirements don't forget to limit them on report
+If you have different requirements don't forget to limit them on report
 ![BASIC_DATA_01](/img/20220319_0010/5.png)

 Result for first email   <br />